 We know you are here for the concert photos, so without further ado..

 All photos by Blow The Scene, Senior Staff Photographer, Dante Torrieri of Useless Rebel Imaging.

-Tags: band pictures, concert photos, Crowbar, Dante Torrieri, Dillinger Escape Plan, Helmet, J. Robbins, Jimmy Vela, Kyng, Magadeth, Mastodon, Mayhem Festival, Metal, Orion Fest, Realid Records, Red Fang, Relapse Records, The Sword, Useless Rebel Imaging
+Tags: band photos, concert photos, Crowbar, Dante Torrieri, Dillinger Escape Plan, Helmet, J. Robbins, Jimmy Vela, Kyng, Kyng, Magadeth, Mastodon, Mayhem Festival, Metal, Orion Fest, Razor and Tie Entertainment, Realid Records, Realid Records, Red Fang, Red Fang, Relapse Records, Relapse Records, The Sword, The Sword, Useless Rebel Imaging